Simple green and white Christmas decor using lots of natural greenery, handmade items and heirlooms for mantel and table decorations anyone can do.

-A few years ago I started decorating everything but the tree the weekend after Thanksgiving and saving the tree for the next weekend, and we kinda like it.
-It makes our real tree stay fresh longer and spreads out the decorating so we’re not trying to do it all at once.
+A few years ago I started decorating everything but the tree the weekend after Thanksgiving and saving the tree for the next weekend.
+It makes our real tree stay fresh longer and spreads out the decorating so we’re not trying to do it all at once, so it’s become our tradition.

 And while I’ve brought in color the last few years (mainly with purples), this year I’ve been drawn to quite, simple decorating (looking at my Pinterest Christmas board) so my daughter and I scaled back by mainly using lots of natural greenery & white accents for our Christmas decor.